UCL-ARC/hpc-spack/README.md

 git clone https://github.com/UCL-ARC/hpc-spack.git --branch 0.23
 ```

 Once the repo already exists, start from here.
-Our sites location is `/shared/ucl/apps/spack/0.23` for 0.23.x which is defined in [spack_sites.ini](spacksites/settings/spack_sites.ini).
+Our sites location is `/shared/ucl/apps/spack/0.23` for 0.23.x which is defined in [spack_sites.ini](spacksites/settings/spack_sites.ini) by default, but [deploy_sites.ini](spacksites/settings/deploy_sites.ini) can be specified instead.
+The deploy site config does not have spack_path_placeholder so builds cannot be reinstalled into longer paths.
+They may also define different further config files to be used.

 ```
 cd /home/ccspapp/Scratch/spack/0.23/hpc-spack